 What is HMRC and how can it help me?

-HMRC was formed in April 2005 by the merger of Inland Revenue and Her Majesty’s Customs and Excise.
-HMRC is a non-ministerial UK Government Department that is responsible for collection of al taxes, payment of some state support benefits and the administration of other regulatory regimes including the national minimum wage.
+This company was formed in April 2005 by the merger of Inland Revenue and Her Majesty’s Customs and Excise.
+It is a non-ministerial UK Government Department that is responsible for collection of al taxes, payment of some state support benefits and the administration of other regulatory regimes including the national minimum wage.

 Below is a list of some of the most popular reasons people contact HMRC: